getmaxun/maxun_docs/docs/robot/scrape.md

 - Clean HTML or Markdown for an LLM

 If you need logins, interactions, pagination, or element-level data capture, use **Extract** instead.

+## Using with SDK

+Scrape is available through the <a href="/sdk/sdk-scrape">Maxun SDK</a> for programmatic usage and integration into your applications.